inpsyde/translationmanager/CONTRIBUTOR.md

     }

 An example for development can be found at the API on the path "/api/stub/translation.json".
-More documentation about this action can be found in the `tm4mlp_api_fetch` function.
+More documentation about this action can be found in the `tmwp_api_fetch` function.

-Set languages via `tm4mlp_get_languages` filter like this:
+Set languages via `tmwp_get_languages` filter like this:

     [
         'lang_id' => 'Lang label',